deric/es-dedupe/README.md

 ```
 docker run -it -e ES=locahost -e INDEX=my-index -e FIELD=id deric/es-dedupe:latest
 ```
-You can either override Docker commad or use ENV variable to pass arguments.
+You can either override Docker command or use ENV variable to pass arguments.

 ## Usage
 Use `-h/--help` to see supported options: